RaneemWael/3D-Maze/README.md

 - GENERATION OF SOUND WITH EVERY USER INTERACTION
 - COINS ROTATE

+## Gameplay Demo:

+You can find a .mp4 demo in the files uploaded detailing more information about the implementation as well as featuring a demonstration of the gaemplay.

 ## How to run:
 - Download project on computer.
 - Import it into visual studio and run it.